CityHouse's program is designed to instill life-changing skills, values, and character into the women we serve.

 Mothers have secured stable employment for the first time in their lives.

-Many of our kids have rapidly increased reading levels, earned achievement awards in school, and learned proper sportsmanship through community sports leagues.
+The kids have rapidly increased reading levels, earned achievement awards in school, and learned proper sportsmanship through community sports leagues.

 We invite you to experience the journey of our work through the stories captured in the CityHouse Chronicles.
 Our hope is that you feel more engaged with the mission and come to know the families that call CityHouse their home.